Resolution of the Burrows-Wheeler Transform Conjecture: Upper Bounds

 The idea of the proof is as follows.
-With each irreducible LCP value $\LCP[i]=k\in (0\dd \ell)$, we associate a cost $k$ which is charged to the characters of strings in $\mathcal{S}_{2\ell}$.
-We then show that each of the strings in $\mathcal{S}_{2\ell}$ is charged at most $2\log n$ times.
-The claim follows, since the sum of irreducible LCP values smaller than $\ell$ equals the total cost, which is bounded by
+With each irreducible value $\LCP[i]\in [\ell\dd 2\ell)$, we associate a cost of $\ell$ units, which are charged to individual characters of strings in $\Su_{3\ell}$.
+We then show that each of the strings in $\Su_{3\ell}$ is charged at most $2\log n$ times.
+The number of irreducible LCP values in $[\ell \dd 2\ell)$ equals $\frac{1}{\ell}$ times the total cost, which is at most

+To devise the announced assignment of cost to characters of strings in $\Su_{3\ell}$, consider the trie $\mathcal{T}$ of all reversed strings in $\Su_{\ell}$ (see \cref{fig:trie} for an example).
+By $v_X$ denote the node~of~$\mathcal{T}$ whose path from the root of~$\mathcal{T}$ is labelled by a string $X$.